privacybydesign/pbdf-website/pages/en/irma-start.md

   re-register from the start.

-* At the MyIRMA webpage you can also manage which email address, if any, is associated with your account.
+* At the MyIRMA webpage you can also manage which email address, if any, is associated with your IRMA app.

 Logging into the MyIRMA webpage can be done in two ways:

 1. With IRMA itself, via your email attribute.
-2. By typing in your email address; you then receive a fresh link by email, which gives you access to your account.
+2. By typing in your email address; you then receive a fresh link by email, which gives you access to your MyIRMA.

-The latter, second option can only be used when you have (earlier) associated an email address with your account.
+The latter, second option can only be used when you have (earlier) associated an email address with your IRMA app.
 This is especially useful when your phone is stolen (in which case the first option is not available).
-When you read your email on another device, you can login from there into MyIRMA and disable your account.
+When you read your email on another device, you can login from there into MyIRMA and disable your IRMA app.

-Because of this second option it is wise to associate an email address with your IRMA account.
+Because of this second option it is wise to associate an email address with your IRMA app.

 ### <a name="hood"></a>3.
 What happens under the hood?